bloomberg/ts-blank-space/README.md

 ## Does it really just blank out all the type annotations?

-There are two cases where it does more than replace the TypeScript syntax with blank space.
+There are two cases, described here, where it does more than replace the TypeScript syntax with blank space.

 ### Arrow function return types that introduce a new line